adminteractive/drupalstack/README.md

-The `.env` file is used to store environment specific configuration to control your project services behaviour (e.g. Blackfire server credentials) without needing to rebuild your project services Docker images.
+The `.env` file is used to store environment specific configuration to control your project services behaviour (e.g. Blackfire server credentials) without needing to rebuild your project services.
 Each time you make changes to this file you must also restart your project services.
-If you don't have `.env` file in your project root directory already then simply take the `.env.sample` file as a basis for your `.env` file.
+If you don't have `.env` file in your project root directory already then simply take the `.env.sample` file as a basis for your `.env` file as follows:

 ```bash
 $ cp my-project/.env.sample my-project/.env